-1.3.
 Relationship between Work Environment and Performance

 Work environment refers to the surrounding within workplace.
-It is included physical environment, social and psychological environment.
-Hawthorne experiment is a well-known experiment which was done by Elton Mayo, an industrial researcger, in late 1920s and early 1930s.
-The result showed that paying attention to employees' needs would improve productivity.
-Afterwards, Landsberger, the interpreter, suggested that increased attention could lead to temporary increase in work performance.
+It includes physical environment, social and psychological environment.
+The Hawthorne experiment is a well-known experiment which was done by Elton Mayo, an industrial researcher, in late 1920s and early 1930s.
+The results showed that paying attention to employees' needs would improve productivity.
+Afterwards, Landsberger suggested that increased attention could lead to temporary increase in work performance.
 It is reactivity in which people improve because they are being observed.
-This is referred to observer effect which later researcher should be careful.
+This is referred to as observer.

-Later, there are many studies about correlation between work environment and performance.
-There is an interesting study by Kamaruzzaman and Sabrani (2011).
-The study shows that productivity can be interrupted by unhealthy of employee while appropriate work environment leads to an increase of productivity.
+Later, there are many other studies about the correlation between work environment and performance were conducted.
+Kamaruzzaman and Sabrani (2011 showed that productivity can be interrupted by unhealthy employees while appropriate work environment leads to an increase of productivity.

-There is a study about correlation between indoor work environment and employee's comfort.
-A study was done by Pathak in 2014 and result shown that comfortable environment lead to an increasing of work performance.
+Pathak (2014) showed the correlation between indoor work environment and employee's comfort and that a comfortable environment leads to an increase in work performance.

-1.4.
 Subjective Well-being

-Subjective Well-Being (SWB) is a person cognitive and affective evaluations of life (Diener et al., 2002).
+Subjective Well-Being (SWB) is a person's cognitive and affective evaluations of life (Diener et al., 2002).
 Cognitive element refers to what people think about their life satisfaction.
 The affective element refers to emotions, moods and feelings.
-The people who have high level of satisfaction would be deemed to have high level of SWB or easily mean very happy.
+The people who have high levels of satisfaction would be deemed to have high level of SWB or are very happy.

-Figure 2 Factors influencing SWB at work (Bryson et al., 2014)
+Figure 1 Factors influencing SWB at work (Bryson et al., 2014)

 SWB is influenced by individuality and work (Bryson et al., 2014).
 Individuality refers to personal characteristic and social circumstance of people while another element refers to job and workplace environment.
-Warr (2007) studied about gender and the result shown that female have more job satisfaction than male although have higher level of anxiety and depression.
+Warr (2007) studied about gender and the result showed that females have more job satisfaction than male although they also have higher levels of anxiety and depression.
 Furthermore, older employees are satisfied with their job more than younger employees (Birdi et al., 1995, Clerk et al.,1996).
-Nature of job also affect to SWB.
-There is a study of Nozal (2009) about employees' health and job.
-Nozal mentioned that employed person typically have better heath than unemployed.
-However, it does not mean that employed person is satisfied.
-It also depends on demand of pleasing job and etc. Eudemonia refers to well-being as distinct from happiness.
+The nature of job also affects SWB.
+Nozal (2009) mentioned that an employed person typically has better heath than an unemployed person.
+However, it does not mean that an employed person is satisfied.
+It also depends on job demands.
+Eudemonia refers to well-being as distinct from happiness.
 Waterman (1993) suggested that eudemonia occurs when people's life activities are most congruent or meshing with deeply held values and are holistically or fully engaged which can be from both sides of social circumstance and work environment.

-1.5.
 Whole Brain Literacy

 Whole Brain Literacy (WBL) is a concept of human's thinking system.
-It is an integral thinking-though process to generate a wholistic view outcome by connecting four quadrants around the center core on purpose.
+It is an integral thinking-through process to generate a wholistic view outcome by connecting four quadrants around the center core on purpose.
 WBL was developed from Brain Map Model (Lynch, 1984) extrapolated and evolved by Tayko (2010) for instruction and organization development activities.

-Figure 3 Brain Map Model (Lynch, 1984)
+Figure 2 Brain Map Model (Lynch, 1984)

-The figure 3 illustrates four quadrants of brain which called I-Control, I-Explore, I-Preserve and I-Pursue.
+Figure 2 illustrates the four quadrants of brain which called I-Control, I-Explore, I-Preserve and I-Pursue.
 Lynch (1984) believed that four quadrants of brain work in different mode of information.

-Tayko and Reyes-Talmo (2010) had created one point connecting four quadrants of brain at the center core which called "core purpose".
+Tayko and Reyes-Talmo (2010) created one point connecting the four quadrants of brain at the center core which called "core purpose".
 It is known as Whole Brain Literacy (WBL).
 It is a concept which required people to think thoughtfully with full consciousness by using all part of brains to process information and considering all data thoroughly until reach the conclusion.